 The second type is “passive“, in which the VRM uses the input voltage from the power supply to generate the output voltage.

-The third type is “hybrid“, in which the VRM uses the input voltage from the power supply to charge a capacitor, and then use the stored energy to regulate the output voltage.
+The third type is “hybrid“, in which the VRM uses the input voltage from the power supply to charge a capacitor, and then uses the stored energy to regulate the output voltage.

 The “Hybrid” type of VRM is the most commonly found type on modern motherboards, as it usually has the most effective power conversion efficiency.

-Voltage Regulator Module (VRM) is responsible for generating a stable voltage from a power source and supplying it to the rest of the system components in the computer, such as CPU, RAM, GPU and so on.
+Voltage Regulator Module (VRM) is responsible for generating a stable voltage from a power source and supplying it to the rest of the system components in the computer, such as the CPU, RAM, GPU, and so on.

 In order to make sure that a certain piece of hardware can operate at its full potential, it is essential to have a voltage regulator on each component.

 VRMs can be built into the motherboard or into separate modules, which can either be placed on the board or placed elsewhere in the case.